Vertexia57/Lost/doc/Lost/Lost Cheat Sheet.md

 // Output Buffers.
 These are outputs in normal shaders and are inputs in post processing shaders void addOutputBuffer(const char* bufferName, unsigned int format = LOST_FORMAT_RGBA, float* fillColor = nullptr); // By default fills with black, regardless of format

+// Returns the OpenGL texture id of the render pass selected, by default getting the render texture of the window that's active unsigned int getRenderTexture(unsigned int pass, unsigned int windowID = -1);

+// Returns the OpenGL depth texture id, by default getting the render texture of the window that's active unsigned int getDepthTexture(unsigned int windowID = -1);
 ```
 ---
 # Rendering Functions